3o14/pine-ui-kit/README.md

 ## License

-This project is licensed under the [MIT License](LICENSE) — feel free to use it in your projects!
+This project is licensed under the [MIT License](LICENSE) — feel free to use it in your projects! :D

 <div align="center">
   <p>